 Jennifer McIlhenny (she/her/hers)

-Jennifer brings her open heart, creative mind, and endless love of young children with her to work as director and lead teacher of Lavender Farm Preschool.
-She holds degrees in journalism/communications and graphic design, but her heart and passion belongs in early childhood education.
-Jennifer has also earned the equivalent of a bachelor’s degree in Early Childhood Education through a program overseen by PSU.
+Jennifer brings her open heart, creative mind, and endless love of young children with her to work as director and educator at Lavender Farm Preschool.

-Jennifer has more than sixteen years experience playing, teaching, and learning from preschoolers.
-She found her love of teaching while acting as a parent teacher at her children’s cooperative preschool where she spent five years parent teaching and learning from a Reggio Emilia influenced, anti-bias director and teacher.
-Jennifer also spent nine years as a lead teacher and pre-K teacher as well at a magical Reggio Emilia inspired preschool in Northeast Portland.
+Jennifer has more than twenty years experience teaching, and learning from preschoolers.
+She found her love of teaching while acting as a parent teacher at her children’s cooperative preschool where she spent five years parent teaching and learning from a Reggio Emilia influenced, Anti-Bias director and educator.
+Jennifer also spent nine years as a lead teacher and pre-K educator as well at a magical Reggio Emilia inspired preschool in Northeast Portland.

-Jennifer is committed to ongoing anti-bias education and professional development thorough the Oregon Center for Career Development and Portland State University.
-She’s been awarded the NAEYC (National Association for the Education of Young Children) Code of Ethical Conduct Commitment to a Professional Code of Ethics and awarded the Oregon Registry Step 10.
+Jennifer is committed to ongoing Anti-Bias education and professional development thorough the Oregon Center for Career Development and Portland State University.
+She’s been awarded the NAEYC (National Association for the Education of Young Children) Code of Ethical Conduct Commitment to a Professional Code of Ethics and awarded the Oregon Registry Step 10 (BA in Early Childhood Education equivalent).

 Jennifer is a member of the National Association for the Education of Young Children (NAEYC) and the North American Reggio Emelia Alliance (NAREA) and Rethinking Schools.
 She is also in the process of becoming a Certified Trainer for the Oregon Registry professional development (https://www.pdx.edu/occd/oregon-registry-trainers).